A short autobiography

-I am a 21st-century musicologist and classical composer, and I am out to prove the latter still has the capacity to be as relevant and meaningful as ever.
+I am a 21st-century musicologist, composer, and EDI consultant, and I am out to prove that music composition still has the capacity to be as relevant and meaningful as ever.
 I think the key is understanding the enduring usefulness and transformative potential of diverse global knowledges, particularly those which have been marginalized or dismissed by systems of colonial power, but also those familiar to the Western-orientated scholar.
 Music composition, within and outside academia, takes many, many forms, and this understanding, I believe, must be the foundation of our music composition pedagogy.

-I was born to Jamaican and American parents in Burlington, VT, USA but have since relocated to Bristol, England.
-I have been awarded a PhD in Music from the University of Bristol.
-My dissertation was on paradigmatic issues surrounding music composition within UK university spaces, envisaged through the lens of decolonial theory (Aníbal Quijano, Walter Mignolo, and others).
+I was born to Jamaican and American parents in Burlington, VT, USA but have since relocated to London, England.
+I completed PhD in Music at the University of Bristol.
+My dissertation was on paradigmatic issues surrounding music composition and social identity within UK university spaces, envisaged through the lens of decolonial theory (Aníbal Quijano, Walter Mignolo, and others).
 My supervisors were Justin Williams and Michael Ellison.
 I received my Master of Music degree from Goldsmiths, University of London, learning from those like Lauren Redhead and Roger Redgate, among other amazing tutors.
 My research area was aesthetic diversity and curricular reform in higher music education.
 If this sounds vague, please ask me to talk about it because I love to share.
 My Bachelor of Music degree is from Ithaca College in upstate New York where I primarily studied with Jorge Villavicencio Grossmann, Dana Wilson, and Sally McCune.
 I have been fortunate enough to have my compositions played throughout the United States and Europe, and I can only hope that one day my music can reach even further.

 As much as I love and am inspired by contemporary classical composition, I live as much in the popular music worlds as the classical world because these aesthetics are all invaluable to the 21st-century musician.
 As the world becomes more globally connected, so should the music we make.
 This is why I also produce music under the name AM Colossus, and I encourage composers to write the music you want to write, even if it is not strictly “classical”, because remember: you can make any art you want.